asuengineering/pitchfork/README.md

 ## Release Notes

+### Version 0.3

+Unforked the project from the original to keep the commit history mostly to ourselves.
+Updates from the original project will be merged back into the repository in regular intervals.

 ### Version 0.2

 Previous versions of the theme used the customizer to build the branding elements of the ASU Super Footer.
 To better align this product with the experiences of other WordPress themes maintained by ASU Engineering, we opted to use the widgetized footer area that was already built into Understrap to deliver the same content.
 The theme now includes two widgets which allow for the quick addition of ASU branding elements to the super footer.